jhiggins-NZ/frr-cli-fuzzer/README.md

 * _*.stderr_: capture of the standard error of the FRR daemons.

 It's recommend to build FRR with compiler optimizations (e.g. `-O2`) to allow the CLI fuzzer to test more commands per second.

+If desired, it's possible to run multiple instances of the CLI fuzzer at the same time.
+For that, each instance must use a different configuration file, and the `runstatedir` parameter (under the `fuzzer` section) must be different among all running instances to separate their running state data.

 ## Core Dumps